shannonanderson77/shell_practice/shell_practice/shell/README.md

-#Simple Shell - Command Line Interface
+# Simple Shell - Command Line Interface

 ## Shannon Anderson-Cockern and James Choi
+   Special thanks to: Henry Hsu and Dave Yoon

 ## Description
 ``Simple Shell`` is a imitation of the command line interface in C. Reads input,